dressedinblack5/rk-r65/README.md

 Briefly.
 I just acquired this beauty from MercadoLibre and sadly noticed RK official site no longer maintain a functional software, since @sdk66's BROKE MY KIBI, so I remapped both ISO and RGB matrix layout based on recent QMK documentation.

+This version relates to VID:PID 342d:e480 device, most likely lastest Latinoamerican releases this year AFAIK.

 This batch also seems not to provide VIA, VIAL, kanata (Linux), RK software support, although Chromium based browsers manage to detect it (Firefox needs WebHID extension installed) and ```VIA_ENABLE = yes``` entry is set in rules.mk.
 Old batchs, yes!

-This version corresponds to 342d:e480 device, most likely lastest Latinoamerican vendor releases this year AFAIK.

-*Major changes are subject to keycode Deprecation Notices made by QMK as they mention on 11/2024 changelog and RGB matrix for rendering leds to respective keys.
+*Major efforts are subject to keycode Deprecation Notices made by QMK as they mention on 11/2024 changelog and RGB matrix rendering leds to respective keys/values.
 You are always encouraged to visit their [site](https://docs.qmk.fm/) for further customizing.
-Also you can always use this firmware as a rollback, as long as it contains default settings with funtional knob, state leds, Mac layout and all 43 stock defined RGB animations properly working.*
+Also you can always use this firmware as a main point, as long as it contains stock settings for funtional knob, state leds, Mac layout and all 43 defined RGB animations working properly.*

 Special thanks to @sdk66 for sharing the initial firmware files, @NieblaDev and @iamdanielv for fixing a major portion of the code. @qmk of course!